sgmoh/s.s/RENDER_DEPLOYMENT_GUIDE.md

-# Render Deployment Guide for Discord Love Bot
+# Render Deployment Guide for Sage and Salman

-This guide will walk you through deploying your Discord Love Bot to Render's free tier, which is an excellent choice for personal projects like this bot.
+This guide will walk you through deploying your Sage and Salman bot to Render's free tier, which is an excellent choice for personal projects like this bot.

 ## Prerequisites